 Here are a few more scenes from the original comic strip.
 In "Screen-Free Week," Alice tries to get her class to give up all screens for just one week.

-And that's just what they're up to in the real world.
 Ideas that are too big for current technology are brought to life through computer simulations, virtual reality headsets, homemade smartphone movies, online games, and plain old daydreams.

 These young entrepreneurs are determined to make the world a better place — for them, at least.